• Skip to primary navigation

 Instructions

-• Preheat the oven to 350°F. Spread the oats and chopped almonds on a baking sheet and toast for about 10 minutes.
+• Toast: Preheat oven to 350°F. Spread oats and almonds on a baking sheet, in separate areas, and toast for about 10 minutes.

 Notes